particle-iot/particle-windows-sdk/README.md

 Guid eventListenerID = ParticleCloud.SharedCloud.SubscribeToDevicesEventsWithPrefixAsync(handler, "temp");
 ```

-Subscribe to events from one specific device (by `PaticleDevice' or deviceId second parameter).
-If the API user owns the device, then he'll receive all events, public and private, published by that device.
-If the API user does not own the device he will only receive public events.
+Subscribe to events from one specific device.
+Pass a `PaticleDevice` or `deviceId` string as a second parameter.
+If the API user owns the device, then all events, public and private, published by that device will be received.
+If the API user does not own the device only public events will be received.

 ```cs
 Guid eventListenerID = ParticleCloud.SharedCloud.SubscribeToDeviceEventsWithPrefixAsync(handler, myDevice);